 Because of the passenger service provided by the trains, Roberta became a thriving community catering to tourists.
 A few years later US 341 came through Roberta, taking tourists South to Florida, and Roberta became a booming tourist town for many years.
 But as the passenger service was discontinued by the railroad, and other highways opened, Roberta became less and less a tourist town, and more a quiet southern community.

 In Knoxville, there are several buildings listed on the National Register of Historic Places, including the Crawford County Courthouse (1831) and the Crawford County Jail (1882).
-The Roberta Historic District is also listed.
+Included in Crawford County historic buildings is the Roberta Historic District in Historic District is listed.

 There are 19 archaeological sites in the county that have been filed with the State Archeological Office.
 The sites include the Indian Agency Reserve on the banks of the Flint River and the Creek habitation area along the Flint River.
 Benjamin Hawkins, an Indian agent from 1794 to 1816, is buried on this site.